 Under the Act (c.
 V.2, ss.
-46.17 and 46.18), a person who engages in or teaches recreational scuba diving, other than in a qualifying course or examination, must hold a certificate of qualification in scuba diving or in the teaching of diving.
+46.17 and 46.18), a person who practices recreational underwater diving other than during a qualification course or examination, or who teaches, must hold a certificate attesting to the level of qualification that he has acquired in the field of underwater diving or teaching diving.

-The Regulation Respecting Recreational Underwater Diving Qualifications (R.S.Q., c.
+The Regulation respecting qualification in recreational underwater diving (L.R.Q., c.
 S-3.1, r.
 8) specifies the conditions under which the holder of a certificate of qualification may dive or teach according to his level of qualification.
-The levels of qualification are diver - class A, B, C and D and instructor - class A, B and C. The Diver - Class D level allows you to perform certain duties in support of the instructor.
+The qualification levels are diver – class A, B, C and D and instructor – class A, B and C. The level of diver – class D allows to exercise certain functions of assistance to the instructor.
 For details of the levels and their requirements, see the Regulation.